DavidMDev/SpringBoot-Angular2/README.md

 ## User authentication

+The application uses Cross Site Request Forgery protection using csrf tokens.

 - Users can obtain a token by doing a Http GET request on `/token` with BASIC auth
 - The token must then be placed inside a header called X-CSRF-TOKEN
 - As long as it is valid the user is logged in
 - If the user calls a resource that requires authentication and does not possess the X-CSRF-TOKEN header, the user session is destroyed

+### TODO

+- Add user management on the front-end
+- Add an authentication service which encapsulates http requests to the front-end
+- Add user crud controller on the back-end